tyjhart/flowanalyzer/README.md

 If you're not familiar with Netflow or IPFIX that's alright - take a look at [Network Flow Basics](Network%20Flow%20Basics.md).

-It ingests Netflow and IPFIX data, parses and tags it, then stores it in Elasticsearch for you to query and graph in Kibana.
+Our software ingests Netflow and IPFIX data, parses and tags it, then stores it in Elasticsearch for you to query and graph in Kibana.

 ### **Fields**